 In conjunction with the Sydney Writers' Festival, Hornsby Central Library is hosting talks by two renowned authors this May.
 Former federal politician and journalist Maxine McKew will talk about her new book Class Act at Hornsby Central Library on Thursday 21 May, 6.30 pm.
 Pakistani comedian Sami Shah will talk about his 2014 book I, Migrant at Hornsby Central Library on Friday 22 May, 6.30 pm.
 Bookings are absolutely essential for both events.

 Daytime and evening book clubs, run by the members, meet regularly at Hornsby, Epping, Pennant Hill, Galston and Berowra libraries.

 A program to introduce babies and toddlers from 0 to 18 months to the world of books, songs, rhymes and fingerplays.

 Are you using Hornsby Library's eBook, eAudiobook and eMagazine collections?
 Hornsby Central Library is now running free one-on-one training sessions for these collections.
 Bookings are essential.

-Resuming in Term 1, 2014, Epping Library will be hosting free weekly Homework Help sessions for primary and high school students.
+During the school term Epping Library is hosting free weekly Homework Help sessions for primary and high school students.
 The sessions are run by volunteers from youth outreach organisation The Shack.
 Bookings are essential.